krazy527/daily-learning-log/README.md

-# Artificial Intelligence
+# Quantum Computing

-This is an experimental project on Artificial Intelligence.
+This is an experimental project on Quantum Computing.